All students are expected to be read, be familiar with, and comply with, the CMU Policy on Academic Integrity.

 Missed examinations count as zero credit.
 Except in the case of dire medical or family emergencies, no make-up examinations will be administered.

 You must take the final to pass the class.
 Failure to take the final examination will result in a failing grade.

 Please take notes by writing or typing.
 Do not record or tape lectures electronically, whether by audio or video.

-Specifically: No student may record or tape any classroom activity without the express written consent of Professor Erdmann.
+Specifically: No student may record or tape any classroom activity without the express written consent of the instructor.
 If a student believes that he/she is disabled and needs to record or tape classroom activities, he/she should contact the Office of Disability Resources to request an appropriate accommodation.